farhaniupr/convertgo/README.md

 This package use :

-github.com/golang-module/carbon
+github.com/golang-module/carbon,
-github.com/dustin/go-humanize
+github.com/dustin/go-humanize, &
-and many solutions from stackoverflow
+many solutions from stackoverflow